EPD - Write Learning Objectives

 - Clarify the intent of instruction

-- Guide the design and alignment of instructional elements
+- Guide the design and alignment of instructional elements to ensure learner achievement

 - Provide information for the development of assessments and methods of evaluation

 Learning objectives are written in the following format:

 "At the end of this [period of learning], students will be able to [action verb] + [concept/topic]."

 Example 1: At the end of this unit, students will be able to design a microgrid utility.Example 2: At the end of this lesson, students will be able to interpret solar irradiance maps.